electron/governance/wg-releases/README.md

 3. Entry request is voted on at a subsequent meeting, during a portion of the meeting which the requester shall not attend
 4. Record outcome

+## WG Removal Policy

+If a sitting member of the WG has not been active in a meaningful way for at least one month, the WG may vote to remove them from its set of sitting members.

+This is done primarily to ensure that there are no open avenues of compromise for the project given that the Releases WG confers notable permissions.

 ## Meeting Schedule

 * **Sync Meeting** 45 min every Wednesday at [23:00 UTC](https://duckduckgo.com/?q=23%3A00+UTC&ia=answer)